RootwireLtd/OpenDocs/general/community/contributing/index.md

 Thank you for your interest in making this project even better!
 Your contributions are highly welcomed

-The Rootwire `opendocs` repo is an opensource project, we are excited to engage with you and the community.
+The Rootwire `OpenDocs` repo is an open source project, we are excited to engage with you and the community.

 Contribution can come in many forms: Writing examples, making suggestions, pointing out bugs and issues, or updating documentation.
 Most important is your patience and engagement.
-We are starting a signficant journey in the open instead of behind closed doors.
+We are starting a significant journey in the open instead of behind closed doors.
 Join us and make something great!

 ## Reporting Bugs